andresebr/kumodd/README.md

 `python3 kumodd.py -d pdf -p /home/user/Desktop/`

 The -l and -d options create a CSV file.
-The CSV file name prefix is specified in config/config.cfg.
-The user name and .csv are appended, for a default CSV filename of filelist-username.csv.
+The CSV file name consist of a prefix specified in the config/config.cfg (below) appended by the  user name and .csv, for a default CSV filename of filelist-username.csv.
 ``` shell
 [gdrive]
 csvfile = filelist-
 ```
 To download all of the files listed in the CSV file, use the `-csv` option.

 `python3 kumodd.py -csv filelist-username.csv`